Powerlearnproject/se-day1-assignment-KibetM/README.md

 #Part 1: Introduction to Software Engineering

 **Explain what software engineering is and discuss its importance in the technology industry.**
 Software engineering is the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software and software systems.
+Importance in technology:
 1. Ensures Software Quality
 Software engineering helps ensure that software is of high quality, meaning it is functional, reliable, secure, and user-friendly.
 Through practices like code reviews, automated testing, and continuous integration, software engineers can identify bugs and ensure the software performs as expected under different conditions.